uclaconditional/dcgan-tensorflow-atom/README.md

                 ]
 }
 ```

 ### Mode descriptions
 #### Mode 1:
-Use spherical linear interpolation, slerp (implementation by Tom White https://github.com/soumith/dcgan.torch/issues/14), to interpolate between a pair of frames.
+Use spherical linear interpolation, slerp (implementation by Tom White [https://github.com/soumith/dcgan.torch/issues/14](https://github.com/soumith/dcgan.torch/issues/14) ), to interpolate between a pair of frames.
 (For e.g. From frame A to frame B, then from frame C to frame D).
-Slerp is generally smoother than 'lerp'.
+Slerp is generally smoother than ‘lerp’.
 #### Mode 2:
-Use spherical linear interpolation, slerp (implementation by Tom White https://github.com/soumith/dcgan.torch/issues/14), to interpolate between a sequence of frames.
+Use spherical linear interpolation, slerp (implementation by Tom White [https://github.com/soumith/dcgan.torch/issues/14](https://github.com/soumith/dcgan.torch/issues/14) ), to interpolate between a sequence of frames.
 (For e.g. From frame A to frame B to frame C to frame D).
-Slerp is generally smoother than 'lerp'.
+Slerp is generally smoother than ‘lerp’.
 #### Mode 3:
 Displace each of the 100 numbers with sine waves.
 While the amplitude and the frequency across all the numbers are the same, their phase differ and is randomly generated.
 This phase difference is eased in to create a continuous animation from the starting image.
 #### Mode 4: